-104 Rich Saltzberg, Chilmark selectmen won't endorse Bay State Wind project, MV TIMES, Nov.
+111 Rich Saltzberg, Chilmark selectmen won't endorse Bay State Wind project, MV TIMES, Nov.
 8, 2017.
-105 Scott Merzbach, Judge tosses lawsuit over Shutesbury solar project, GREENFIELD RECORDER, Aug.
-14, 2017; Scott Merzbach, Solar project in Shutesbury moves ahead, DAILY HAMPSHIRE GAZETTE, Jan.
-21, 2018.

-- Cape Wind: Due to litigation by the Alliance to Protect Nantucket Sound and Save our Sound, Cape Wind claims it was unable to meet critical milestones under its power purchase agreement.
-In 2015, the contract dissolved because of the company's inability to meet the financial deadlines.107 - Amherst solar: In 2011, the town of Amherst selected SunEdison to build a 2.4-MW solar array on a town landfill.
+- assessment.
+The U.S. District Court for the District of Massachusetts dismissed the case on jurisdictional grounds, and the project was able to proceed.112 - Falmouth Wind: In a 2017 lawsuit in which the town selectmen challenged their own zoning board, a judge agreed with the board that wind farm posed a nuisance and ordered the shut-down of two turbines.
+The town selectmen decided not to appeal this decision.113 - Cape Wind: Due to litigation by the Alliance to Protect Nantucket Sound and Save our Sound, Cape Wind claims it was unable to meet critical milestones under its power purchase agreement.
+In 2015, the contract dissolved because of the company's inability to meet the financial deadlines.114 - Amherst solar: In 2011, the town of Amherst selected SunEdison to build a 2.4-MW solar array on a town landfill.
 In response, citizens filed a lawsuit in June 2011 against town officials, claiming they violated an agreement with the state that restricts the use of the landfill to active or passive recreation.
 The lawsuit became moot in February 2012, when the state Legislature passed a bill allowing all capped municipal landfills to serve as sites for solar projects.
 In April 2012, Plaintiffs amended the lawsuit to include potential impacts on the habitat of the grasshopper sparrow under the Massachusetts Endangered Species Act.
-Ultimately, town officials terminated their contract with SunEdison in 2016 after learning that the landfill solar project would be considered a take of the rare and endangered grasshopper sparrow.108 - West Bridgewater Solar: A 2-MW solar array that was proposed by Boston-based Citizens Energy was ultimately rejected by the West Bridgewater zoning board in 2013.
-Much of the opposition was a function of the proximity of homes to the solar array, which council members argued would have a negative impact on property values.109 - Bullard Farm Solar Plant: In response to opposition by a local group called Stop Bullard Farm Power Plant, the Holliston Planning Board unanimously decided to veto this proposed project in 2012.
-Opponents claimed that the solar array would pose risks to the health of area residents due to toxic chemicals in the panels and the output of electromagnetic frequency.110
+Ultimately, town officials terminated their contract with SunEdison in 2016 after learning that the landfill solar project would be considered a take of the rare and endangered grasshopper sparrow.115 - West Bridgewater Solar: A 2-MW solar array that was proposed by Boston-based Citizens Energy was ultimately rejected by the West Bridgewater zoning board in 2013.